typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 The `then` clause of a rule can’t use variables that aren’t defined in the `when` clause.

-The result of the `then` clause shall not invalidate the pattern, used in the `when` clause of the same rule.
-Be carefull with negations.
-Placing the `then` clause statement in the `when` clause is not only redundant (rule will not create a virtual data instance if it already exists, real or virtual one.
-There is no need to check for it not existing in a rule).
+The `then` clause of a rule must not insert any instance which occurs negated in its `when` clause , or in the `when` clause of any rule it may trigger.
+Attempting to define such a rule will throw an error.

+Rules will not create duplicates of instances which are already in the database or have already been inferred.
+There is no need to check if it already exists in a rule.

 There are exactly **three** distinct **conclusions** permitted: